Checks

 pattern or pattern_key.

-match_timeout_seconds float Default: 1.0 Upper bound on how long regex matching may take before the check errors.
+match_timeout_seconds float Default: 2.0 Upper bound on how long regex matching may take before the check errors.
+Must be greater than 0.

 Module: giskard.checks.builtin.comparison